 I am a youthful retired teacher with over 40 years of successful classroom experience.
 My educational philosophy is that learning is fun, or should be.
 My experience includes Middle School, High School, and College.
 My specialty is education in the classics: Latin, Classical and Biblical Greek, and the history and literature of the period.
 Another subject I enjoy tutoring is math, most levels through Algebra 2.
-If you need assistance with English, especially writing, and preparing for AI... [more]
+If you need assistance preparing for SAT and ACT English, Math, or subject te... [more]

 Mathematics has always been one of my favorite subjects.
 I have taken college level courses in algebra and teaching mathematics.
 At my last school, I taught algebra to high school students on an individual basis, much like tutoring, using several different computer platforms.
 I also taught algebra to students in small groups, according to what skills they needed to pass the AIMS test.
 I believe that knowing how to work with fractions is essential to success in algebra.
 This is an area that many students have difficulty with.
 I teach my students operations with fractions, using numbers first and then variables.
 I make sure they understand that a fraction is a division.
 Another area that can cause trouble is factoring.
 Again, students first need to know the multiplication tables, and then see how algebraic expressions are factored.
 With patience and a good sense of humor, I have helped many students improve their test scores and actually enjoy math.